 The brand avoided sending a mixed message by using distinctly non-Valentine’s colors for this message.
 Also, the large CTA button with a clear message allows recipients to understand the message and take action without having to dwell on the copy.

-💌 Baked In offers subscribers a menu of opt-out options.
-Novelty baking retailer Baked In’s invitation to opt out is colorful and maintains the brand’s cheery tone of voice, while acknowledging that holidays aren’t fun for everyone.
+💌 Novelty baking retailer Baked In’s opt-out email offers subscribers a menu of seasonal opt-out options.
+The colorful email maintains the brand’s cheery tone of voice, while acknowledging that holidays aren’t fun for everyone.

 Baked In’s subject line, “Hey, can we just ask?” is deferential yet light.
 Inside, this holiday opt-out invitation allows subscribers to head off future discomfort with separate CTA buttons linking to Valentine’s Day, Mother’s Day, and Father’s Day opt-out landing pages.

-💓Understand your audience’s values before crafting your Valentine’s Day emails
+💓Understand your audience before crafting your Valentine’s Day emails

 While Valentine’s Day began as a celebration of romantic love, the holiday has expanded to be an inclusive celebration of affection for family, friends, and community.